Green Roof Benefits

-Green roofs go beyond any other roofing option when it comes to the multitude of benefits they provide to those who own, work and live among them.
+Green roofs go beyond any other roofing option when it comes to the multitude of benefits they provide to those who own, work and live under them.
 Green roofs are beautiful, create habitat, promote health and well-being, attract customers, reduce stormwater runoff, protect building envelopes and conserve energy.
-To learn more about how to optimize the benefits of your green roof application, please call us at 800-875-1392.
+To learn more about how to optimize the benefits of your specific green roof application, please reach out to your local representative.

 Workplaces which incorporate biophilic design elements such as access to nature have reduced absenteeism, fewer complaints, and improved staff retention.